sergiocorreia/pandocmk/README.md

 - [X] `v0.2`: add support for the `--view` and `--watch` options
 - [ ] `v0.3`: tweaks based on what we learned so far
 - [ ] `v0.4`: add support for styles (should we name them output, defaults, etc.?)

+# Todo:

+- verbose output: timestamp when the last build was completed
+- Don't try to resume after CTRL+C while Pandoc/pdflatex are running
+- Only do `try ... except` with the `--watch` option.